brunoreis/palestraGraphQL/GraphQLArticle.md

 - [JS frontend with Apollo Client, React Apollo, React and Semantic UI React](https://gitlab.com/bruno.p.reis/nosso-jardim-client)

-As they say, **a repo is worth a thousand words**.
-Imagine two!
+As they say, **a repo is worth a thousand words**!

-## A Different Approach

-Most technical articles on the web are focused on a specific layer of an architecture, or a specific technology/library.
-They are decoupled in order to teach something that you can learn and use with your prefered tech stack.

-This article takes another approach. **The idea here is to show a complete architecture with all the used packages on the frontend and on the backend.**

-It does not mean that it will only serve for those that want to use it all. **If you use other technologies, please extrapolate from what you will see here, focusing on the rationale behind, and translate the concepts to your own scenario**.

-**If you are a beginner, you can learn a lot starting with this exact stack.** I really like getting in touch with a more complete app before I start to learn new technologies.

-**If you are an experienced developer, you probably will still find some good examples of how things are done.**

-It's impossible to talk about "Best Practices" in a so fast evolving technology scenario.
-Specially for GraphQL based libs, since it was released two year ago.
+Don't take the example here as "Best Practices".
+It's impossible to talk about "Best Practices" in a so fast evolving technology scenario, especially for GraphQL based libs, since it was released two year ago.

-With that in mind, I still tried to do my best to use at least BPSF (best practices so far).
-Of course there is not a single way of doing things.
-Not even a single way of doing things very well.
 So please do as you were eating a fish, keep the meat and spit the fishbone.

-## Once upon a time...

-Having a little time to rest from Scalable projects and think about my next personal project, I finally embraced a learning journey I was dreaming about.

-For more than a year I was "dating" some technologies trying to find a better way to engineer my apps.
-After reading and coding a lot, for some months, I now started a serious relationship with some technologies that compose this architecture shared here.

-I was already using **React** for quite some time, because I was crazy enough to add it to the project we were rebuilding.
+## Driving Forces

 React is a very nice frontend technology and has some paradigm shifts for a frontend tech. **It's beauty lies in the fact that you always have a predictable view for a specific model state.** The hadaches with a lot of binds and listeneres are mostly gone and the code is a lot more clean and therefore maintainable.

 Talking in other terms, a React frontend is a pure function where you pass a model and get a view.
 Together with Redux, that has a similar approach for state management, they make a very cool tool for the frontend apps, but something was missing.

-**The R & R couple (React and Redux) lacked a good way to integrate with assynchronous data**.
+**The R & R couple (React and Redux) still lack a good way to integrate with assynchronous data**.
 So, I started a quest on what to use there.
 I researched a lot of redux patterns and libs to do this job, but they all seemed to require to much to do the job.

 Looking for solutions, I was hearing a lot of buzz about Relay, and I decided to give it a try.
 Specially because I like the facebook policy of releasing code they actually use.
 So I started studying relay.

-Unfortunately, I have to admit that the amount of quality that facebook put on their code is not proportional to the quality they put on the docs of their first releases.
-Maybe (or probably) that's not true and I'm just not inteligent enought, but the fact is that I had a pretty hard time to learn Relay.
-Mostly due do the docs and community that were very imature at the time.

-That's when I met Apollo, backed by the meteor guys.
-I already had the impression that the guys (and girls) at meteor group were great on communication, documentation and building community.
-And that was also a truth on Apollo docs.
+Relay docs were too cryptic to me and I gave up on it on my first try.
+A little later, I met Apollo, backed by the meteor guys.
+I found they had a better documentation and community, so I decided to give it a try.

-Good documentation and community are encouraging factors.
-And so I started my first app using a GraphQL client.
+I started my first app using a GraphQL client.
 Using it **I discovered that Apollo was able to do a lot more than just fetching data from the server.
 It's cache layer is very well managed, it is able to normalize and denormalize data into there, it can manage subscriptions and also can agregate queries to save requests.**

-I was surprised wih the quality of the code and functionalities I found on that client and specially surprised with the great organization I was able to mantain on my react apps using that lib with all it's resources.
-As you will see down this lines, you can do it all without messing or poluting your view code, with just some additions to your containers.

-**To me, the declarative way of composing the views with HOCs wrapping the views now seems as one of the best ways of integrating data with the view.**
+Using it I was able to mantain a very nice and organised codebase, backed by a very powerfull tool to integrate assynchronous data with my view. **To me, the declarative way of composing the views with HOCs wrapping the views fitted like a glove in my hands.**

-To use that, I got to know **GraphQL, that is a superb language and technology to expose and query an API**.
-Created inside Facebook and used into real life hard core projects in an intensive way before being released, GraphQL rocks! ( Don't take me for granted.
-Take a look here: http://graphql.org/learn/ )
+To use Apollo, I had to learn **GraphQL, that is a superb language and technology to expose and query an API**.
+Created inside Facebook and used into real life hard core projects in an intensive way before being released, GraphQL really improves a lot of things over old rest communication. ( Don't take me for granted.
+[Take a look here.](http://graphql.org/learn/)

 I'm already a **PHP/Symfony** developer for a long time, so that was my choice for backend.
 I confess I was very inclined to work with the JS implementation at first, but adding too much new stuff to a new project is never good in my experience.

-I did not think that **GraphQL would also help on the backend organization**.
-And that was a good surprise to me.
 I found mature libs in PHP and the app organization, after a lot of refining, came out to be very good and clean in the backend too.
+Indeed, **GraphQL helped me a lot on that Backend organisation.**

-Testing the API layer, focusing most on this kind of integration tests, doing unit tests only where needed, also proved to be a very good decision.
+Another choise here was running most tests over the API layer, what also proved to be a very good decision.
 I like a lot **TDD**, but finding the correct amount of tests to move fast and also finding the correct layer to test is a fine art to me.
-And testing over the GraphQL layer gave me the correct equilibrium I was looking for.
-You will understand it better down in this article too where I explain some tests.

-So, I built these repos and decided to share the knowlege aquired in this article.
-One think that incentives me too is that there are not yet a lot of GraphQL PHP examples on the web.
-So, I imagine this will help a lot of people.

-## OK, enought talking.
-Show me the Money!
+All this stuff is hard to talk about, so please take a look at the code to get an overall feeling befor we start.

-Our Roadmap
+## Our Roadmap

     Introduction
-        Overview
-        A Different Approach
-        Once upon a time...
+        Who is this article for?
+        Driving Forces
+        Our Roadmap (<-you are here)
     Backend
         Basic Alignment
         Backend Code Installation
-        Knowing our App
+        Knowing our App - The View
-        The Schema - Using GraphiQL to explore the API Overblog GraphQL
+        Knowing our App - The Schema and API
+        Overblog GraphQL
         The Schema Declaration - The entrance to the backend Following a complete backend query